humdek-unibe-ch/sh-selfhelp/doc/server/new-experiment.md

 Checkout the latest relaese.
 The expression `__latest_release__` is used as a placeholder for the latest version number.
-To list all releases use the command `git tags`.
+To list all releases use the command `git tag`.

 ```
 git checkout v__latest_release__